 This article will help guide you through the process of identifying and cleaning up a hacked site, as well as strengthening the site’s security to help prevent future hacks.

 How to tell if your site has been hacked

-The first step is confirming that your site has really been hacked, and isn’t just experiencing an easily resolved error.
+The first step is confirming that your site has really been hacked, and isn’t just experiencing a more easily resolved error.
 The following issues are a good indication that your site has been hacked:

-You can check if Google currently lists your site as unsafe with their Safe Browsing status checker.
+- You can check if Google currently lists your site as unsafe with their Safe Browsing Site Status tool

 Cleaning a hacked site

 If you’re sure your site has been hacked, you can follow these steps to resolve the issue:

 Your host should be the first port of call, as they may be aware of a wider issue, especially if you are on shared hosting.
 In most cases, your host may be able to deal with the issue for you, saving you a lot of work.